-- 1. Haversack / Rucksack

-- 2. Sleeping bag
+- 1. Haversack / Rucksack - 2.
+Sleeping bag

 - 3. U-foam mattress

 - 4. Rain coat and Gumboots

-5. Working/Field dress (Green cloured trousers and shirt, arrangement will be made after registration for the programmes at the college, each student will pay the cost of working dress).
+- 5. Working/Field dress (Green cloured trousers and shirt, arrangement will be made after registration for the programmes at the college, each student will pay the cost of working dress).

-14. Student Scholarship and Allowances
+4.2.
+Student Scholarship and Allowances

-14.1.
+- 14.1.
 Students will be paid monthly stipend at the rate prescribed by the government to meet the cost of food and lodging as per the in-country training guideline issued by the government from time to time.

-14.2.
+For those residing inside the campus in the hostel, the students must pay a subsidized electricity bill as decided by the College, which is calculated as an average of the total bill from the hostels. - 14.2.
 Self financed students may pay their annual tution fees at the beginning of each semester in two installments if they are not in a position to pay it at once.

-15. Student Support Services and Facilities
+4.3.
+Student Support Services and Facilities

-15.1.Introduction
+4.3.1.Introduction